 You have so many options in the food category, ranging from bringing over a home-made dish to sending groceries.
 Any kind of food is super thoughtful because new moms don’t have much time for grocery shopping, cooking, or even eating sometimes!
 I was fortunate to have family, friends and neighbors who brought over lasagna, soups, casseroles, and salads for us and made sure there were plenty of leftovers!

 You can never go wrong bringing snacks.
 In fact, mom will probably give you bonus points if she doesn’t need to heat them up and can eat them one handed, while holding the baby in the other hand!
-There are so many options- bake cookies, muffins, or brownies.
+There are so many choices- bake cookies, muffins, or brownies.
 Cut up fresh fruit or veggies and bring some dip or hummus.

 Deliver Mom a Meal!

 If you like to cook, think about making a casserole in a dish that mom can keep, like this Pyrex dish from Amazon.
 That way, she doesn’t have to remember to wash it and give it back to you!
 Or bring paper plates so there are less dishes.
 Even if you are visiting when the baby is a few months old, mom will still appreciate a meal.

 Or keep it simple and have a pizza delivered, or text mom on your way over and ask her what she’d like from her favorite takeout place.
 Many folks aren’t sure what to bring, or are concerned about allergies.
 Mom won’t mind if you check in.
 “I’m bringing lunch this afternoon, what’s a good takeout restaurant near your place?”